Experimental review on the chiral magnetic effect in relativistic heavy ion collisions: Experimental results and discussion

 The SP/PP method, described in Sect.~\ref{sec:method:ppsp}, was applied by the STAR Collaboration to Au+Au collisions at 200~GeV~\cite{STAR:2021pwb}.
 (Similar method was also applied to Au+Au collisions at $\snn=27$~GeV~\cite{STAR:2022ahj}.)
 The SP was estimated by the spectator neutrons measured in the ZDCs~\cite{Adams:2005ca}, and the PP by the second-order harmonic plane reconstructed from particles in the Time Projection Chamber (TPC).
 Figure~\ref{fig:STAR_PPRP} presents the measured CME fraction $\fcme^\obs$ in peripheral and midcentral collisions, where four data points of each correspond to four different analysis settings.
 It is found that, while consistent with zero in peripheral 50-80\% collisions, the $\fcme^\obs$ in mid-central 20-50\% collisions seems finite.

 As mentioned in Ref.~\cite{STAR:2021pwb}, the $\fcme^\obs$ measurements are still contaminated by nonflow correlations; see Sect.~\ref{sec:method:nonflow}.
 These nonflow correlations include two-particle nonflow in the $v_2\two$ measurement and RP-independent three-particle correlations in the $C_3$ measurement.
 Both affect only measurements relative to the PP inferred from TPC particles, not those relative to the SP measured by the ZDCs.
-The nonflow contribution to $v_2\two$ reduces $\dg\tpc$ resulting an overestimate of the ratio $\dgsp/\dgpp$, thus a positive contribution to the $\fcme^\obs$ estimate.
+The nonflow contribution to $v_2\two$ reduces $\dg\tpc$ resulting in an overestimate of the ratio $\dgsp/\dgpp$, thus a positive contribution to the $\fcme^\obs$ estimate.
 The RP-independent three-particle contamination increases $\dg\tpc$ making its difference from $\dg\zdc$ smaller, thus gives a negative contribution to the $\fcme^\obs$ estimate.
 These two effects partially cancel each other.
+It is worthwhile to note that, while the experimental measurement of $\fcme^\obs$ is robust, its interpretation relies on the effect of these nonflow contamination, which is particularly important in this case because of the unconstrained sign of the effect.

 The nonflow and the RP-independent three-particle correlation effects in SP/PP measurements have been investigated in Ref.~\cite{Feng:2021pgf} using models.
 The nonflow effect in $v_2$ was estimated by using the \ampt\ model.
 The effect of RP-independent three-particle correlations is estimated by using the \hijing\ model.
 The estimated nonflow contribution to $\fcme^\obs$ is shown in Fig.~\ref{fig:STAR_fcme} by the points connected by lines, compared to the STAR measurement.
 It is found that the net effect of nonflow correlations causes a nearly zero or perhaps negative bias to $\fcme$.
-It will be interesting to have a more data-driven analysis of background effects in the future.
+It will be interesting to have a more data-driven analysis of nonflow effects in the future.